vseryakov/backendjs/README.md

   backend via npm with all dependencies:

         ./rc.backend npm-deps

-* If you would like to be able to generate documentation with `make doc`, you will need to install the Docco module:

-        npm install -g docco

 * to compile the binary module and all required dependencies just type ```make```